Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - User data script only

 **Explanation:**
-"Only the instance’s metadata" is incorrect.
+Only the instance’s metadata is incorrect.
 Metadata (instance‑id, etc.) is ephemeral and not sufficient to recreate the instance filesystem or configuration.
-"The instance’s root volume and optional attached EBS volumes (snapshots)" is correct.
+The instance’s root volume and optional attached EBS volumes (snapshots) is correct.
 Creating an AMI typically snapshots the root EBS volume (and optionally other EBS volumes), capturing the filesystem state to launch identical instances.
-"Only the running process list" is incorrect.
+Only the running process list is incorrect.
 The process list is transient and not used to recreate the full instance image.
-"User data script only" is incorrect.
+User data script only is incorrect.
 User data is a bootstrap script attached at launch, but an AMI contains the underlying disk image, not just the user data.

 ---